oemof/oemof-solph/docs/usage.rst

     wacc = 0.05  # weighted average of capital cost
     epc = capex * (wacc * (1 + wacc) ** lifetime) / ((1 + wacc) ** lifetime - 1)

-This also implemented in :func:`~.oemof.tools.economics.annuity`.
+This also implemented in the annuity function of the economics module in the oemof.tools package.
 The code above would look like this:

 .. code-block:: python